thilles/TA-azure-blob-upload/README.md

 The `Azure account key` is saved in cleartext in savedsearches.conf.
 For security reasons the Azure storage account in use should not hold any PII or other sensitive information.

+## Dependencies

+The alert action logging depends that the [Splunk Common Information Model (CIM)](https://splunkbase.splunk.com/app/1621/) app is installed (you should use this regardless), and that the index `cim_modactions` exists.

 ## Troubleshooting

 Search `index=_internal source=*splunkd.log upload_to_azure_blob` to view results of script.